- Government Affairs Manager

 Salary and Benefits

-Salary is based on experience; please include desired range in cover letter.
+Salary: $72,000 - $92,000, depending on experience.
 Our competitive benefits package includes family medical, dental and vision insurance; 401(k) plan with 3% employer contribution after six months of employment; flexible spending account; life insurance; and paid time off at the end of December in addition to paid vacation.

-Send one pdf including a cover letter, salary requirements, resume, references and two writing samples to email@example.com and firstname.lastname@example.org with “Communications Director” in the subject line.
+Send a pdf of cover letter, resume, writing sample and salary requirements to firstname.lastname@example.org email@example.com with “Government Affairs Manager” in the subject line.
 Visit our website to learn more about us at mainstreetalliance.org.

 Position is open until filled.